-For example, say you have offshore securities that you’re reporting through the VDP.
-A year ago, your accounts reached their peak value at $3 million.
+Example: A year ago, your accounts reached their peak value at $3 million.
 Today, they’re worth $2.5 million.
 The penalty would be 50% of $3 million.

 The tradeoff is peace of mind.
 Unless the IRS uncovers false information or illegal activity in your VDP process, they are unlikely to recommend criminal prosecution for your case once you complete the program.

 The Voluntary Disclosure Program is not the only way to correct your tax situation.
 Most taxpayers consider it a last resort because of the steep penalties involved.
 Some of the other options include: